utlibraries/ai-music-metadata-project/README.md

 # AI Music Metadata Project

 ## Overview
 Automates metadata extraction and OCLC matching for CD and LP collections.
-This project uses AI as a tool for basic metadata extraction from images and for analyzing OCLC match results.
-It also searches OCLC WorldCat with the generated metadata and creates ready-to-use cataloging files.
-In addition, there are now scripts in each workflow folder for experimenting with batch uploading to Alma Sandbox if desired.
+This project uses AI for basic metadata extraction from images and for analyzing OCLC match results.
+It also searches OCLC WorldCat using the generated metadata and creates ready-to-use cataloging files.

+Optionally, users can generate an HTML review interface.
+The upside is that it provides a convenient way to review low-confidence or high-confidence matches before moving forward.
+The downside is that it is served locally on your computer; to support this, the script copies all required images into the results folder, making it best for batches under 500 items.
+To support the review work done using the HTML site, there is also a script to incorporate cataloger decisions into the cataloging files (details below).

+Another optional component is the batch upload to Alma Sandbox, which is designed to use the generated alma-batch-upload CSV file as the input set.

 **Separate workflows for CDs and LPs** - each format has its own processing folder with dedicated scripts and configurations.